Tag Archives: Lee Sullivan

 HAVOC #9: LAST RiTES

 This just isn’t fair.
 That’s how I felt during September 1991 when #10 of Havoc failed to appear, the comic unceremoniously cancelled without so much as a note to the readers.
-Indeed, this issue continues on as normal, with cliffhangers and ‘Next Issue’ promos, as well as hints of what was yet to come.
-Clearly pulled after it went to print, Havoc was the latest in what felt like a long line of comics I’d committed to which ended up cancelled.
-Now having enjoyed the series 31 years later in real time, I’m left with that same feeling of unfairness as I finish off #9.
+This issue continues on as normal with cliffhangers and ‘Next Issue’ promos as well as hints of what was yet to come.
+Clearly pulled after it went to print, Havoc was the latest in what felt like a long line of comics I’d committed to which ended up the same way.
+Now having enjoyed the series 31 years later in real time I’m left with that same feeling of unfairness as I finish off #9.

 If you look at the cover date you’ll see the next issue was due 7th September 1991.
 With #1 arriving as soon as the school summer holidays had begun, #10 would’ve been the first after the next school year began, Havoc’s brief run perfectly wrapped up in the holidays.
 When I returned to school I found out several of my friends had also been excitedly collecting it and we ended up sharing our disappointment in its disappearance.

 None of the included strips saw a conclusion and two new stories actually begin here, such as the first for Deathlok after Michael Collins’ origin story.
-Even though it’s the beginning of a new tale we still got a catch up banner to bring new readers up to speed, something no other ‘Part One’ received so I’m guessing it was done in error.
-Jesus Saves adds new talent with Scott Williams joining as inker (Gregory Wright now writing only) and Paul Mounts as colourist, though uncredited here.
+Even though it’s the beginning of a new tale we still got a catch up banner to bring new readers up to speed, something no other ‘Part One’ received.
+Jesus Saves adds new talent with Scott Williams (New Mutants, Superman Unchained, Batman: Hush) joining as inker with Gregory Wright now only writing, and Paul Mounts (Fantastic Four, Friendly Neighborhood Spider-Man, Ultimates) as colourist, although he goes uncredited here.
+Joining Gregory on writing duties is co-creator Dwayne McDuffie, pencils are by Jackson Guise and lettering by Richard Starkings.

 Nice use of the Daily Bugle there, as ever doing what any tabloid does and using exaggerations and shock journalism to strike fears into its readers, with the almost mythical rumours of Deathlok reported as fact on the front page, something Spider-Man fans will be all too familiar with.
 I’d never read a Spider-Man comic at this point in my life so was completely unaware of the Bugle being a part of the Marvel universe.
 Through this the strip also establishes our setting as Coney Island.

-The Jesus the title refers to is Jesus Badalmente, a homeless man who would end up becoming a roommate and companion to Michael as he battled against Cybertek and tried to find a way back to his body, which was being kept alive!
+The Jesus the title refers to is Jesus Badalmente, a homeless man who would end up becoming a roommate and companion to Michael as he battled against Cybertek and tried to find a way back to his body, which he would find out was being kept alive.
 These are points I only found out in researching who this person was because the way he’s presented here I had a hunch he was being introduced as a regular.
 Jesus makes robots and is a bit of a cybernetics whiz, which I’m sure will come in handy at some point.

 These first five pages of the story basically see Deathlok rescue Jesus from a mugging and in return he’s taken somewhere safe as the police arrive.
-Jesus’ first reaction is one of fear and revulsion, as will probably become the default as Michael encounters people, but just as he thinks Deathlok has only seen off the muggers so he can kill Jesus himself, he’s saved by the cyborg from one of the muggers trying to run them down in a car.
+Jesus’ first reaction is one of fear and revulsion, as will probably become the default as Michael encounters people.
+But just as he thinks Deathlok has only seen off the muggers so he can kill him, he is then saved by the cyborg from one of the muggers trying to run them down in a car.
 That’s enough for him to take a chance on this strange individual.

 Before Murphy’s strip are two RoboCop features, with a third later in the comic.
 The first one concentrates on the franchise itself, in particular the in-progress RoboCop 3.
 The second movie had been released the year before and while it had proved to be a moderate financial success it was generally panned for not living up to the original.
 I remember being disappointed by it because Robo himself felt flat and boring.